-Although you do compromise on greenside control, these are undoubtedly a great option if you’re looking to hit straighter and longer more consistently, without spending the big bucks on some of the other branded golf balls.
+Although you compromise on greenside control, these are undoubtedly a great option if you’re looking to hit straighter and longer more consistently without spending the big bucks on some of the other branded golf balls.

-Let’s look at the Wilson Ultra 500 golf balls in a little more detail.
+Let’s look at the Wilson Ultra 500 golf balls in more detail.

 - Increased durability and the dimples are less likely to cut over time

-- Great feel for a harder golf ball
+- A great feel for a harder golf ball

 - Fifteen pack for just over $20 – a super price!